The Exodus wallet is a multicurrency cryptocurrency wallet that has generated a great deal of buzz since its launch back in 2016.

-In this Exodus wallet review, I will give you everything that you need to know about the wallet by digging into their security and reputation.
+In this Exodus wallet review, I will give you everything that you need to know about the wallet by digging into their security, reputation, and some of the features available in the wallet.
 I will also give you some top tips when using Exodus and storing your crypto.

 Page Contents 👉

 - 2 Exodus Wallet Security and Trezor Integration

 - 5 Creating a Wallet Backup

 - 6 Exchanging Assets Within Exodus Wallet